Fairfax County is a proud Virginia Values Veterans (V3)-certified organization.

 Jobs are usually advertised for one or two weeks.

-On their first visit, jobseekers create an account with a User ID and password, then create or upload a resume into their account.
-Resumes can also be imported from a LinkedIn account.
+On their first visit, jobseekers create an account with a User ID and password, then create a profile manually, or by uploading a resume that is then parsed into the account.

-After their application and resume have been completed, jobseekers can click on the Apply tab for the job they are interested in.
+After this has been completed, jobseekers can click on the Apply tab for the job they are interested in.
 Next they will complete a series of steps, which may include answering questions, etc. The number and type of steps are determined by the employer who is hiring for the job.
 They will also have an opportunity to upload relevant or requested attachments.
 When the steps are completed, on the Certify & Submit page, they will click on Accept and Submit to submit their application.

-After the job announcement has closed, applications and supplemental information are reviewed by Recruiters in the Department of Human Resources (DHR).
+After the job announcement has closed, applications and supplemental information are reviewed by a DHR Employment Division analyst and agency hiring supervisor.
 Applications are reviewed against the job's qualifications and requirements—based on the information in the job announcement—to find the applicants that are the closest match.

 To remain in consideration for the job, applicants' submissions must clearly demonstrate that they meet...

-• All the Special Requirements (certificates and licenses, physical requirements, etc.)
+- All the Special Requirements (e.g. certificates and licenses, physical requirements, etc.)

-Working from the resumes that have passed the first part of the review process (Step 3), DHR creates a 'Referred List' of the top-rated resumes to go forward in the process.
+Working from the applications that have passed the first part of the review process (Step 3), DHR creates a 'Referred List' of the top applications to go forward in the process.

-• Even if you meet the qualifications, you may not be REFERRED because of the number and competitiveness of resumes received.
-It's normal for applicant pools at Fairfax County to include hundreds of well-qualified applicants, and only the top-rated will advance in the process.
+Even if you meet the qualifications, you may not be referred because of the number and competitiveness of applications received.
+It's normal for applicant pools at Fairfax County to include hundreds of well-qualified applicants, and only the top applicants will advance in the process.